binary-manu/routerify/README.md

 For LAN connectivity, it can behave as a 2.4Ghz AP, 5GHz AP, and wired switch at the same time, each element being optional.
 Each wired/wireless LAN client can communicate with other clients.
-IPAM is handled via `dnsmasq`, providing DCHP and DNS to all clients.
+IPAM is handled via `dnsmasq`, providing DHCP and DNS to all clients.
 The LAN IP range and initial reservations are customizable.

-WAN connectivity is expected to be provided via an authenticated PPPoE link. `iptables` rules that control forwarding between the LAN and the Internet, applying IP masquerading to outgoing traffic.
+WAN connectivity is expected to be provided via an authenticated PPPoE link. `iptables` rules control forwarding between the LAN and the Internet, applying IP masquerading to outgoing traffic.
 All incoming traffic is blocked by default, with the exception of responses to LAN-initiated traffic.